Skip to content ↓

 What should we do if we appoint an ECT that has started ECF-based training at another school?

-Register them in the same way you would with an ECT commencing induction for the first time - register on the DfE portal and ECT Manager.
+Register them in the same way you would with an ECT commencing entitlement for the first time - register on the DfE portal and ECT Manager.

 When you access the DfE portal, you will be presented with details of the training they have already accessed.
 You can select to maintain this programme or to change to a different option.